-Joseph Riehle heard about the formation and hiring at the lab in 1942 from a friend, William Sheeran, who had heard only superficial information about a secret government facility that needed engineering and technology expertise.
+Riehle heard about hiring opportunities at the Lab in 1942 from a friend, William Sheeran, who had heard only superficial information about a secret government facility that needed engineering and technology expertise.
 Joe had taken college level engineering courses in Cincinnati and with his years of experience at “the shop” his qualifications were a good fit.
 He pursued the lead and and was hired, likely in August of 1942 based on his MIT issued ID card.

-After being retained at the Lab under the longest deferment the Lab was able to grant, in or around the Spring of 1944 Riehle was drafted into the army and sent to basic training in the midwest with his wife [and new born son] returning to Cincinnati.
+After being retained at the Lab under the longest deferment the Lab was able to grant, in or around the Spring of 1944 Riehle was drafted into the army and sent to basic training in the midwest, with his wife and son returning to Cincinnati.
 He had been told by his superiors at the Lab that they intended to have him released from the army and returned to the Lab but years later Joe recalled his firm belief at the time that nobody was getting out of the army until the anticipated D-Day operation was successfully accomplished.

-Nonetheless he was called to the base commander’s office, wondering what the heck was he in trouble for now, and was told, in effect, “son, I don’t know who you know but you’re out of this arm, you’re going back to Boston”.
+Nonetheless he was called to the base commander’s office, wondering what trouble he had gotten himself into, and was told, in effect, “son, I don’t know who you know but you’re out of this arm; you’re going back to Boston”.

-Recounting Joseph’s telling of this, I have often imagined that moment, realizing suddenly that instead of facing possible dath on the beaches of France he would be reunited with his wife and son to do a job he enjoyed while contributing significantly to the war effort.
-The only comment I can recall relating to that moment however was, in effect, “you never know when hard work and commitment to your assigned task will payback beyond any possible expectation.”
+Recounting Joseph’s telling of this, I have often imagined that moment when he realized suddenly that instead of facing possible death on the beaches of France he would be reunited with his wife and son to do a job he enjoyed while contributing usefully to the war effort.
+His only comment I can recall relating to that moment however was, in effect, “You never know when hard work and commitment to doing your job well will payback beyond any possible expectation.”

-Joseph died in 1983 at age 64 of coronary heart disease.
-His widow, Martha (LeSaint) Riehle survives as of this date at 102 years of age.
+Joe died in 1983 at age 64 of coronary heart disease.
+His widow, Martha, survives as of this date in 2022 at 103 years of age.